Multi-index ensemble Kalman filtering: MIEnKF complexity

 \end{remark}

 \begin{remark} Under more general settings, Assumption~\ref{ass:Psi2} may be transformed into

 for some $\alpha_1, \alpha_2, \beta_1, \beta_2, \gamma_1, \gamma_2 >0$.
-The construction of an efficient MIEnKF estimator may then lead to a differently shaped index set $\cI$ and number of samples $\{M_{\fell}\}_{\fell}$, and it may even be sensible to consider different common ratios for the geometric sequences $\{N_{\ell_1}\}$ and $\{P_{\ell_2}\}$.
-The problem of optimizing the set $\cI$ may be recast as a knapsack problem, which is a well-studied optimization problem with many available solution algorithms, cf.~\cite{abdo2016} and~\cite[equation~(21)]{abdo2018}. \end{remark}
+The construction of an efficient MIEnKF estimator may then lead to a differently shaped (possibly even non-triangular) index set $\cI$, a different sequence of number of samples $\{M_{\fell}\}_{\fell \in \cI}$, and other common ratios for the geometric sequences $\{N_{\ell_1}\}$ and $\{P_{\ell_2}\}$.
+The problem of optimizing the set $\cI$ may be recast as a knapsack problem, which is a well-studied optimization problem with many available solution algorithms, cf.~\cite{abdo2016} and~\cite[equation~(21)]{abdo2018}.
+For instance, the approach developed for approximations of multi-index Monte Carlo applied to McKean-Vlasov dynamics in~\cite{abdo2018} defines the set by